tinuzz/wp-plugin-trackserver/README.md

 * points: true (or 't', 'yes' or 'y'), or false (default), to specify whether the track should be displayed as a line or a collection of points.
 Multiple values, separated by commas, correspond to multiple tracks.
+* zoom: the zoom factor to use for the map, a number between 0 and 18 or so, depending on your tile source.
+For a map with live tracks, this number is absolute.
+For a map with only static tracks, this number represents the maximum zoom level, so the map will always fit all the tracks.

 Example: [tsmap track=39,84,live align=center class=mymap markers=n color=#ff0000]